-G. Mortgage Backed Securities
+A. Mortgage Backed Securities

-The issuer of these securities must be rated "A" by at least two of the three nationally recognized rating services (S&P, Moody's and Fitch).
+The issuer of these securities must be rated "A" or higher and the issue itself must be rated "AA" or higher by at least two of the three nationally recognized rating services (S&P, Moody's and Fitch).
 Securities shall have a maximum remaining maturity of five years.
-Purchases of Mortgage Backed Securities will not exceed 20% of the pool.
+Combined holdings of Mortgage Backed Securities and Asset Backed Securities will not exceed 20% of the pool.